 If you’re already self-employed and you work as a sole trader, you might be familiar with the benefits of working through your own limited company.
-If you’re thinking about moving from self-employed to limited, our guide is here to outline how to form a company and some of the pros and cons you should be aware of.
+If you’re thinking about moving from self-employed to limited, our guide is here to outline some of the pros and cons you should be aware of.

-For a more comprehensive breakdown on how easily you can switch from self-employed to limited, read our how-to guide below, which covers:
+For a more comprehensive breakdown on how easily you can switch from self-employed to limited, our guide covers the following topics:

 - The advantages and disadvantages of going limited